How to activate TPM 2.0 and Secure Boot in Windows 10

 C

-There is a link to troubleshoot problems, but the only solution offered is to
+From this screen you can see your chip specifications and check TPM version and status.
+There is a link to troubleshoot problems, but the only solution offered is to clear TPM back to factory settings.

 Just like the